Boschetzel/PandasDataFrame/README.md

 ## Usage
   Main usage of this Project:
-- Get data from different sources (local computer,API,Selenium)
+- Get data from different sources (local computer or use Selenium)
 - Perform different actions on the DataFrame
 - Analyze the data
 - Visualize data (plotting)